 When considering an ARM, ask yourself:

 If the mortgage rate increases, can I afford a higher mortgage payment?
-Use our ARM calculator to estimate how a higher mortgage rate can impact your mortgage payment.
+Use our adjustable-rate mortgage calculator to estimate how a higher mortgage rate can impact your mortgage payment.

 To determine the best type of loan for your situation, lean on your lender or financial professional for guidance.